Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 Continuous Monitoring and Rapid Incident Response

 DORA highlights the importance of continuous monitoring and the ability to respond quickly to emerging risks.
-These requirements align well with several NIST 800-53 controls focused on system monitoring, threat detection, and incident response:
+These requirements align with several NIST 800-53 controls focused on system monitoring, threat detection, and incident response:

 Auditable Access Management (Just-in-Time Access and Review System)